 We are progressively analysing the availability and cost of certificates of guarantee of renewable origin in the electricity that we buy for our buildings.

+Purchased products and services.
 We have engaged with our key manufacturing suppliers to understand and influence their emissions targets, and we plan to consider a carbon price for non-strategic suppliers.